 As the weather gets warmer, it's not only kids who come out to play – all the creepy-crawlies do, too.
 With all sorts of bugs flying and crawling around playgrounds and your backyard, your child might be more at risk of a bug bite or sting during the warmer months.

 "Most insect bites cause minor discomfort and can be treated at home," says Ray Tsai, M.D., Senior Vice President of Dallas Market Operations at Children’s Health℠.
 "But parents should educate themselves on the different types of bites and stings so they know when to call the doctor."

-Use this quick guide to determine what bit your child, how to treat bites and how to help prevent future bites.
+Use this quick guide to determine what type of insect bit your child, how to treat bug bites and how to help prevent future bites.

 How to identify bug bites and stings

 Many insects and spiders have painful bites that often result in red and swollen spots.
 Identify the most common types of bug bites with these tips:

-- Bees: Bee stings can cause immediately swelling, redness and pain.
+- Bees: Bee stings can cause immediate swelling, redness and pain.
 You may notice a stinger or indentation in the middle of the swelling.
 Bees are commonly found near flowers, shrubs, picnic areas and beaches.

 - Fire ants: Fire ant bites immediately burn and cause pain.
 You may notice cloudy fluid around the swollen area.
 If your child has dozens of fire ant bites, he may need to see a doctor.
 Watch for fire ants in pastures, meadows, lawns and parks.